TesMars/firstPushOfTheYear/README.md

-Hi, I'm wade i've been on my journey to becoming a very successful software engineer, i appreciate working together with fellow tech enthusiast to share ideas.
-I'm available on linkedin linkedin.com/in/tes-mars-621354147 and you can also mail me wadetrager@gmail.com
+Hi, I'm Wade.
+I'm on a journey to becoming a highly successful software engineer and love working with fellow tech enthusiasts to share ideas.
+Feel free to connect with me on LinkedIn: linkedin.com/in/tes-mars-621354147, or email me at wadetrager@gmail.com.